 The Saveyourenergyrex frowned at having to repeat himself.

 “Please, I’m not done yet.
 We also purged your wife, the Kathleenrooney and your mother, the Lucyturnerrooney.
 We didn’t have to purge your father, the Laurencerooney, because he was already extinct.
-But we did manage to purge your immediate family.”
+But rest assured, we did manage to purge your immediate family.”

 “Oh, yes,” nodded the Saveyourenegyrex.
 “The Kathleenrooney, your sons, the Larryrooney and the Michaelrooney.
 Let’s not forget your daughter, the Kathleendalyrooney.